Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Geodesic Learning

 \subsection{Interpolation Network}

+We produce geodesics on manifold $\mathcal{X}$ by interpolating in the latent space and decoding them into data space.
 The method of interpolating in the latent space can be varied in different situations.
 The simplest interpolation is linear interpolation as $z=(1-t)\cdot z_1+t\cdot z_2$.
-This method enforces the encoder to map manifold into a linear space.
-For geodesic learning, linear interpolation is not applicable in most situations. \citet{yang2018Geodesic} propose to use the restricted class of quadratic functions and \citet{chen2018Metrics} apply a neural network to parameterize the geodesic curves.
-Considering our manifold reconstruction method can unfold the data manifold, thus we employ polynomial functions similar to \citet{yang2018Geodesic}'s approach for our interpolation network.
-Different from~\citet{yang2018Geodesic}'s method, we employ cubic functions to parameterize due to the diversity of latent representations.
-Therefore, a curve has four free parametric vectors.
-Each vector is $d$-dimensional while $d$ is the dimension of latent coordinates.
+For geodesic learning, linear interpolation is not applicable in most situations.
+Yang et al.~\cite{yang2018Geodesic} propose to use the restricted class of quadratic functions and Chen et al.~\cite{chen2018Metrics} apply a neural network to parameterize the geodesic curves.
+For our interpolation network, we employ polynomial functions similar to Yang's approach.
+The difference is that we employ cubic functions to parameterize interpolants considering the diversity of latent representations, i.e., $c(t)=at^3+bt^2+ct+d$.
+Therefore, a curve generated by our interpolation network has four $m$-dimensional free parametric vectors $a, b, c$ and $d$, where $m$ is the dimension of latent coordinates.
 In practice, we train a geodesic curve $c(t)$ that connects two pre-specified points $z0$ and $z1$, so the function should be constrained to satisfy $c(0) = z0$ and $c(1) = z1$.
-We perform the optimization using gradient descent.
+We initialize our interpolation network by setting $a=0$ and $b=0$ to make the initial interpolation be a linear interpolation and perform the optimization using gradient descent.
+More details can be referred to in Yang's paper~\cite{yang2018Geodesic}.